Changissnz/nu_merchant_principal/README.md

 2. The same man throws a punch at your face.
 3. You duck.

-A competent perception logic structure for this example produces an information sequence in this likeness:
+A competent perception logic structure for this example helps produce an information sequence in this likeness:
 1. Detect threat situation.
 2. Detect threat.
 3. Avert threat.